daniloparrajr/daniloparrajr/README.md

 ### Hi there, I'm Dan 👋

 ## I'm a Hiker, Runner, and Developer!
-- 🔭 I’m currently working on a [VS Code Course][website]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to run and hike!

 ### Connect with me: